pwichmann/deep-learning-with-vector-graphics-book/quiver_book/_build/html/_sources/04_data_representation/preprocessing/decomposition_of_basic_shapes.md

 Please note that the attribute `stroke-linejoin="round"` achieves a similar result of rounding corners but needs to be treated separately.

+Rectangles with rounded corners have not been considered by any of the published papers.
+Thus, these rectangles would have been represented with normal corners.

-Converting these types of rectangles is more complicated.
+Converting rectangles with rounded corners to paths is more complicated.

 * https://stackoverflow.com/questions/10177985/svg-rounded-corner